Innovation & Development

-Harmonization of different specializations, improvement of the scientific knowledge base and ability to cooperate and to govern multidisciplinary teams become, therefore, crucial for competitiveness.
+7. As problems become more complex, more specialization is required.
+In the meantime, the risk of competence dilution increases.
+The improvement of the scientific knowledge base and the ability to cooperate and govern multidisciplinary teams become crucial for competitiveness.

 The New Innovative Company

-The model of a future-oriented company is summarized in the table.
+The model of a future-oriented company is summarized as follows:

-Digital manufacturing, web marketing and web services are the new directions for innovation.
-Products get smart, sustainable and capable of communicating among themselves.
+Digital manufacturing, web marketing, and web services are the new directions for innovation.
+Products become smart, sustainable and capable of communicating among themselves.
 Manufacturing processes integrate traditional and digital technologies or they go completely digital.
 The web is the infrastructure in which business concentrates its investments in communication and sales.
-Digital and traditional distribution get integrated in a multi-channel architecture.
+Digital and traditional distribution get integrated into a multi-channel architecture.

 Products become systems and services

-Products integrate different technologies and are customized in relation to clients needs.
-Investments in R&D and Education increase.
-Services increase.
+Products integrate different technologies and are customized in relation to the client's needs.
+New hi-tech services are developed as the key to increasing profits and market share.

-Bio and Circulary-economy become two pillars of competitive strategy.
-Company uses renewable biological resources from land and sea to produce new materials and energy.
+Bio and Circular-economy become two pillars of competitive strategy.
+The company uses renewable biological resources from land and sea to produce new materials and energy.
 Reuse of raw materials becomes a key element of product design and is widespread throughout the production cycle.

 Dependency on banks decreases

-Of note, in Italy, 40% of liabilities are covered by debts to the banks compared to an average of 23% in Europe.
-The new company uses different channels to finance its own development (bond, private equity, listing).
-Furthermore, it looks carefully for opportunities offered by European Institutions in terms of funds for innovation (grants, facilitated financings, etc).
+It should be noted that in Italy 40% of liabilities are covered by debts to banks compared to an average of 23% in Europe.
+The new company uses various channels to finance its development (bonds, private equity, listing).
+In addition, it carefully seeks out opportunities offered by European Institutions in terms of funds for innovation (grants, subsidized financing, etc.).